qedb/qedb/README.md

 ## Suggested improvements for next iteration

 + Expand proof after submission
++ Copy proof or rule into new proof expression
 + Create rule directly from proof
 + Create rule from proof with equality signs
 + Do conflict checking when definitions are added